-Enrollment is offered to students receiving or having received courses from Health Science Department, or EMT, CNA, or other LAVC health related course(s).
-Nursing 799 allows student to practice simulated nursing care and/or health-client care, etc. with special predesignated equipment.
-Also, consists of a variety of computer and/or video programs to assist the different types of learners designed for improving comprehension, synthesis, and/or critical thinking skills necessary for the improvement and/or practice of safe, quality client care.
+Enrollment is offered to students currently or previously enrolled in course work from the Health Science Department.
+Nursing 799 allows students to practice simulated nursing care and/or health-client care in a simulated hospital setting.
+Nursing 799 consists of a variety of computer and/or video programs to assist the learner to improve comprehension, synthesis, and/or critical thinking skills, and improve clinical skills.
 Students enrolled will be able to practice at their own pace.
-Open entry/open exit.
+This course is offered on a Credit, No Credit basis, open entry/open exit.